 - Social rhythm therapy.
 This form of treatment helps you develop and maintain a normal sleep schedule and daily routines.

 - Support groups.
 These are group meetings, where you can talk to others and you have a counselor to help your deal with your mental symptoms.

-If you don’t have medical insurance, you may need free mental health treatment.
+If you don’t have medical insurance, then you may need free mental health treatment.
 Learn more about free and low cost mental health resources in Utah.
-Additionally, we also have a list of free and low cost mental health resources in Nevada on our website.
+Additionally, we also have a list of free and low cost mental health resources in Nevada.

 MEDICATIONS FOR BIPOLAR DISORDER

 When you receive treatment for bipolar disorder, you will likely be given medications.
-Mood stabilizers are medicines that treat and prevent highs (mania) and lows (depression).
-They also help to keep your moods from interfering with work, school, or your social life.
+There are medicines that help keep your mood stable, so that you don’t have mood swings.
+They treat and prevent highs (mania) and lows (depression).
+They also help to keep your moods from causing problems with work, school, or your social life.

 Examples of medications include: